GlobetrotterG/mega-man-memory-game/README.md

 ## User Stories

 * To play a game that is fun, interactive, and conceptual.
-* To play a game that is inspired by one of the Classic games that bring memories.
+* To play a game that is inspired by one of the classic games that bring memories.
 * To play a game that uses characters that I am a fan of.
 * To play a game that tests and challenges my memory skills within a timeframe.
 * To play a game that lets me play repeatedly.